bbrother92/SQL-Cheatsheets/advanced_select.md

 	INTO <new_table_name> [IN <external_database>]
 	FROM <old_table_name>
 	//or only the columns we want instead of the * operator

+	//first drop the table you want to be replaced by the table from the other database CREATE TABLE <dbname.tablename> LIKE <dbname.tablename>;
+	INSERT INTO <dbname.tablename> SELECT * FROM <dbname.tablename>;

 A `WHERE` clause could be used to filter.
 And a `JOIN` can be used to copy from multiple tables.